visgl/hubble.gl/dev-docs/v1.4/canvas-resizing-rfc.md

 * Date: Oct, 2021
 * Status: **Implemented**

+## Motivation

+A video generation component like hubble.gl needs to control canvas sizes because the map visualization libraries (e.g. luma.gl and mapbox-gl-js) couple viewport bounds and WebGL contexts / framebuffers with browser canvas external and internal size attributes, respectivly.
+If they had support for setting viewport size and a custom framebuffer hubble.gl would directly set these instead.

+Adding these features to one library, esspecially in luma.gl which we can easily modify, would be simple enough, however video generation uses multiple map libraries with interleaved gl contexts to utilize features from all of the libaries at once, such as basemaps and visualization layers.

 ## Requirements

 1. The rendering canvas internal size matches the user defined resolution (and can be modified by the user during runtime).